arantesxyz/InventoryMenuLib/README.md

 This is a simple and lightweight library to help developers creating Single or Paginated GUI inventories for Spigot.

+### Why to use it?

+-   Automated multi-page inventories builder
+-   Single inventories
+-   Individual actions for each ClickType
+-   Default action for non registered ClickTypes
+-   Easy to use
+-   Open Source

 ## Installation & Usage Tutorial

 -   [English](https://github.com/arantesxyz/InventoryMenuLib/wiki/Installation-English)